secretnamebasis/simple-gnomon/README.md

 ## Run
 As simple-gnomon aims to be quite versitle as a tool, there are three means of starting simple-gnomon: gui, no-gui, or as a package

-> If an enpoint is not provided either in the endpoint entry of the GUI or as a flag (`-endpoint=<daemon_ip:port>`), simple-gnomon will attempt to connect to an xswd websocket (`ws://127.0.0.1:44326/xswd`) to get daemon endpoint.
+> If an enpoint is not provided either in the endpoint entry of the GUI or as a flag (`--daemon-rpc-address=<daemon_ip:port>`), simple-gnomon will attempt to connect to an xswd websocket (`ws://127.0.0.1:44326/xswd`) to get daemon endpoint.

 ### GUI
 Simple as it gets, `./simple-gnomon`.